Home > Office Of Civil Rights and Diversity Programs > Equal Opportunity & Affirmative Action > Title VI of the Civil Right Act of 1964, as Amended |

 Once a complaint investigation is complete, complainants will receive a notice of finding via their preferred/available mode of contact (phone, E-mail, U.S. post, etc.).
 If no contact information is provided, a note regarding the outcome of the investigation will be saved on file for a minimum of three years.
 Complainants can contact NJ TRANSIT Customer Service at any time to check on the status of their complaint.

-Filing a Complaint Directly to the Federal Transit Administration
+Filing a Title VI Complaint Directly to the Federal Transit Administration:

 A complainant may choose to file a Title VI complaint with the Federal Transit Administration by contacting the Administration at: